zelix-lang/Zelix/SECURITY.md

    - A vulnerability that allows information disclosure in a negligent manner is considered a **1**.
 (E.g. Compiler versions in an error message).
    - A vulnerability that is caused by a third-party library is **initially** considered a **4**, if the vulnerability is severe, we might develop a custom solution or switch to another library.

-    > In the case of **[3]**: This kind of vulnerability will only be considered if they can be triggered remotely, otherwise, open a public issue instead.
+    > In the case of **[3]**: This kind of vulnerability will only be considered if it can be triggered remotely, open a public issue otherwise.

 6. **What kind of vulnerabilities are non-exploitable?**
    - A vulnerability that requires the attacker to have physical access to the machine.